-It would seem that fundamentally, the very essence of sporting performance is largely due to our hormones, more specifically; the male sex hormone Testosterone.
+It would seem that fundamentally, the very essence of sporting performance is due to our hormones, more specifically; the male sex hormone Testosterone.
 This androgenic hormone is what gives us all our manly assets, such as, muscular size and strength, facial hair, deepening of the voice, aggression, and the list goes on.
-As we age and grow older our testosterone levels decline, and thus so do our strength, muscle mass, virility and other athletic and male assets.
+As we age and grow older, our testosterone levels decline, and thus so do our strength, muscle mass, virility and other athletic and male assets.

 The prostate is a small male gland, around the size of a walnut, located directly below the bladder, intertwined with the urethra.
 The prostate gland forms an integral component of the male reproductive system.
 Its function is to protect sperm by way of an alkaline fluid.
-During ejaculation alkaline prostatic fluid is excreted into the urethra, where it is mixed with sperm, and then released as semen.
-The alkaline ph of the prostatic fluid helps to protect the sperm from the acidity of the female vagina; the fluid also increases mobility of sperm.
+During ejaculation, alkaline prostatic fluid is excreted into the urethra, where it is mixed with sperm, and then released as semen.
+The alkaline ph of the prostatic fluid helps to protect the sperm from the acidity of the female vagina; the fluid also increases the mobility of sperm.

 Effects of High Testosterone on the Prostate

 Why is this relevant to having a high Testosterone level?
 The prostate contains high levels of an enzyme called 5-alpha-reductase, which converts testosterone to dihydrotestosterone (DHT).
 The more testosterone your testes produce, the more DHT the prostate will provide, via the conversion pathway of 5-alpha-reductase.
 DHT is more commonly known for its cause of male pattern baldness; however, DHT also harms the prostate gland, making it grow like a weed.